markokaestner/of-task-actions/workflows/OF-TaskActions/README.md

 * Search for projects
 * Search for contexts
+* Search for perspectives
 * View tasks of a project
 * View tasks of a context
 * View tasks of a perspective
-* Mark tasks complete
+* View tasks in Inbox
-* Flag tasks
+* View tasks completed today
+* Act on your tasks:
+    * Check/Uncheck
+    * Flag/Un-flag
+	* Change Project
+	* Change context
+	* Defer start/due date
+	* Append a note
-* Open tasks in OmniFocus
+    * Open in OmniFocus

 Installation
 ------------